ililcheva/Naga-Teamwork-JSApplications/README.md

 * [Navigo](https://github.com/krasimir/navigo)
 - [x] basic interface / html skeleton
 - [x] helpers
+- [ ] user profile and data
+- [ ] handlebarse precompiled tamplets and implemeting them !!! this is important
+- [ ] check FB or other sharing api-s

 #### Project Requirements:
 Please define and implement the following assets in your project: